 I work in a number of different

-ways but each is an extension of drawing and a response the contemporary world.
+ways but each is an extension of drawing and a reaction to the world as I

-The choice of subjects is what I find unavoidably engaging and so calls me to make a response.
+The choice of subjects is what fascinates me and calls me to make a

 After study work in 2